Back to LNNs Hub

 $$ x(t + \Delta t) = x(t) + \Delta t \cdot \left[ - \frac{x(t)}{\tau_{sys}} + A \cdot f(x(t), I(t)) \right] $$

-Here, $f$ is the output of a standard non-linear layer, $A$ is a steady-state parameter, and $\tau_{sys}$ is our dynamic, data-dependent time constant.
+$f$ is the output of a nonlinear layer, $A$ is a steady-state parameter, and $\tau_{sys}$ is the dynamic, data-dependent time constant from Part 1.

 The PyTorch Implementation